Skip to Main Content

 In the U.S., infants, children, and adults ages 6 months and older are eligible to be vaccinated, according to the Centers for Disease Control and Prevention (CDC).

-The three vaccines in use in the U.S.
+The three vaccines in the U.S.

 Pfizer-BioNTech